MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Introduction

 \section{Introduction}

-With widespread adoption of deep learning solutions in science and engineering, obtaining \textit{a posteriori} interpretations of the learned models has emerged as a crucial research direction.
+With widespread adoption of deep learning solutions in science and engineering, obtaining post-hoc interpretations of the learned models has emerged as a crucial research direction.
 This is driven by a community-wide effort to develop a new set of meta-techniques able to provide insights into complex neural network systems, and explain their training or predictions.
 Despite being identified as a key research direction, there exists no well-accepted definition for interpretability.
-Instead, in different contexts, it may refer to a variety of tasks ranging from debugging models~\cite{ribeiro2016should}, to determining anomalies in the training data \cite{koh2017understanding}.
-While some recent efforts~\cite{lipton2016mythos, doshi2017roadmap} provide a more formal definition for interpretability as generating \textit{interpretable rules}, these focus on instance-level explanations, i.e.\ understanding how a network arrived at a particular decision for a single instance.

-In practice, interpretability covers a wider range of challenges, such as characterizing data distributions and separating hyperplanes of classifiers, combating noisy labels during training, detecting adversarial attacks, or generating saliency maps for image classification.
+Instead, in different contexts, it may refer to a variety of tasks ranging from debugging models~\citep{ribeiro2016should}, to determining anomalies in the training data \citep{koh2017understanding}.
+While some recent efforts~\citep{lipton2016mythos, doshi2017roadmap} provide a more formal definition for interpretability as generating \textit{interpretable rules}, these focus on instance-level explanations, i.e.\ understanding how a network arrived at a particular decision for a single instance.
+In practice, interpretability covers a wider range of challenges, such as characterizing data distributions and separating hyper-planes of classifiers, identifying noisy labels during training, detecting adversarial attacks, or generating saliency maps for image classification.
 As discussed below, solutions to all such problems have been proposed each using custom tailored, task-specific approaches.
 For example, a variety of tools aim to explain which parts of an image are the most responsible for a prediction.
-However, these cannot be easily repurposed to identify which samples in a dataset were most helpful or harmful to train a classifier.
+However, these cannot be easily re-purposed to identify which samples in a dataset were most helpful or harmful to train a classifier.